LooksRare/looksrare-sdk/doc/guide.md

 ## What to do when the order is created and signed

 Use the Public API endpoint [/orders](https://looksrare.dev/reference/createorder) to push the order to the database.
-After that, the order will be visible to everyone using the our APIs (looksrare.org, aggregators, etc..).
+After that, the order will be visible to everyone using our APIs (looksrare.org, aggregators, etc..).

 ## How to execute an order